 Basel Committee members would like to integrate climate change; but data, methodologies and understanding are lacking.

-In the April 2020 stocktake of existing initiatives, the Basel Committee looks at the way in which climate-related financial risks are integrated by its members: among which the European Central Bank, the European Banking Authority, national central banks and financial markets regulatory and supervisory bodies.
 It notes that the members "consider it appropriate to address climate-related financial risks within their existing regulatory and supervisory frameworks” and that research has been conducted to determine how this can be achieved.
 However, operational hurdles remain such as data availability, methodological challenges, and difficulties in mapping transmission channels.